Conditions for Entry

-HORSES WITHOUT A VALID VACCINATION CERTIFICATE WILL NOT
+HORSES WITHOUT A VALID VACCINATION CERTIFICATE WILL

 be presented on demand

 will be available on the showgrounds.

-Doctor, vet and blacksmith A
+Doctor, vet and blacksmith

 Costs are to be covered by the exhibitor.

 accept no liability for exhibitors costs.

 any person, horse or property howsoever caused.

 It is, furthermore, an express condition of entry

 that each entrant shall indemnify the organisers

 against all actions, costs, claims, demands or

 liability whatsever arising out of any action in which

 Charges for admission

 Children 12 years free

-space 25 (make reservation on entry form)
+Caravan space 25 (make reservation on entry form)

 have the right to cancel all arrangements at their

 discretion in the event of an Act of God.